AdrianDRodriguez/Gym-app-frontend/README.md

 Project is: _complete_

 ## Room for Improvement
-This app still have a big room for improvement, there is a lot of feature that i would like to add in the future for example:
+This app still have a big room for improvement with this app, and this is some of the things i want to add in the future.

 Room for improvement:
 - Have a home page with a better fexibility and access to all pages